telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 - All rules and their matching conditions are tested in order of appearance from top to bottom.

 - If a rule contains a matching condition related to a response but contains actions related to the request, then the specific action will be executed after the server receives the request, and all changes will be visible in Fiddler Everywhere only.
+The user receive a warning wihtin the UI about the above behavior.

 - Each rule's matching conditions are tested on the applied changes from the previous rule's executed actions.